nonkerdoob/SmokelessCPU-Guides/Guides/BIOS/BIOS_CRISIS.md

 >[!NOTE]
 >22 May 2025.
-There have been slight modifications to the guide to make it up to date.
+There have been slight modifications to the guide to bring it up to date.

 # What is this?
 InsydeH2O BIOS has a modality, called Crisis Mode, that allows you to flash a BIOS from a USB Stick.